gigglemoose/classicdota/index.md

 * **Every two minutes,** including the 2 minute mark, **two runes spawn** - one at the left river spot, one at the right river spot. **One will be a bounty, and one will be a random power rune** (which is which is random).
 * At the start of the game (0:00) two bounty runes spawn instead of a bounty and power rune. **These initial bounty runes are twice as powerful** and very important.

+#### Consumables
+Salves, clarities, and bottle charges are cancelled by creep damage, including neutrals.
+This means that clarities can't be used to infinitely sustain mana while using spells to clear the jungle.
+This difference is very noticable on intelligence cores.
+It's also important to make sure that creeps won't aggro you before you use regen in lane.

 #### The Map
 The map is significantly different in classic Dota.
 There are fewer neutral camps, and they're in different spots.
-The paths throughout the map are more restrictive, forcing you to plan routes more carefully.
+The paths throughout the map are more restrictive, which forces players to plan routes more carefully.
 The map is less symmetrical, creating various advantages and disadvantages to each side.
 Here are some of the side differences:
 * It's easier for mid to farm neutrals on radiant due to camp positioning.
 * Radiant offlane can side pull dire's hard camp after breaking a tree.
 Dire offlane cannot do the same to radiant.
 * Dire can use this same hard camp to pull directly if they push the enemy offlaner back near their tower.
 Radiant cannot do this, but chain pulling is easier on radiant (though it requires a broken tree).